 Creative industries employment: 5.4%

 Since the 17th century – when it was founded as a Dutch trading post – New York City has been a centre of trade and one of the main gateways for immigration to the United States.
 As well as being the capital of finance and law in the United States, New York is a centre for the creative industries: including fashion, design, art and advertising.
-Along with tourism, which now draws almost 63 million visitors each year, these sectors are growing quickly at a time when employment in the financial sector has plateaued.
-There is also a growing recognition of the value of creative activity and cultural programming for healthy communities.
 The creativity driving this success is grounded in New York’s neighbourhoods, which have played an often revolutionary role in developing artforms.
-These include Yiddish theatre in the Lower East Side, hip hop and graffiti in the Bronx, pop art and punk rock in the East Village, the jazz and literature of the Harlem Renaissance.
+These include Yiddish theatre in the Lower East Side, hip hop and graffiti in the Bronx, pop art and punk rock in the East Village, the jazz and the literature of the Harlem Renaissance.
 Beyond these globally influential artforms, art and culture continue to play a fundamental role in the daily life of New Yorkers – fostering community, vibrancy, and connections for communities in every corner of the city.

 Like so many cities across the globe, the city has been profoundly changed by the Covid-19 pandemic.
 While no part of the city was untouched, the impacts have been acutely felt in New York City’s creative economy.
 For the first time in their history, Broadway’s theatres went dark indefinitely, closing completely between March 2020 and September 2021.
 According to reporting by the Centre for an Urban Future based on data collected by the City’s Department of Cultural Affairs, New York’s cultural workforce lost more than $1.5 billion in wages during the first 15 months of the pandemic, most directly affecting working artists of colour, as well as smaller and BIPOC-led cultural organisations.